jamoore5/Slide-Puzzle/README.md

 2. html, css, and bootstrapt to display the puzzle
 3. angular.js to fetch photos from Instagram API and display them

+## issue instagram API
+-- instagram updated there API and now my logic is broken to retrive images from instragram.
+Need to fix API call.
+May no longer be able to search tags.

 ## issue with $http.get and instagram API
 -- TODO explain issue and fix